ethiry99/HW4_PyCitySchools/README.md

 ### Summary
 - #### Changes to School Summary table
-    There was a large reduction in the Thomas High School results for % Passing Math, % Passing Reading and % Overall score.
-This can expected because 1 of the 4 grades did not receive a score for reading and math.
-There no ninth graders received a passing score in math or reading.
+    There were only minor changes to the Thomas High School results for % Passing Math, % Passing Reading and % Overall score.
+Since the student count was recduced accordingly to the scores that were dropped this results is expected.

 - #### Changes to Summary by School
-    For the opposite reason, the Summary of all schools had a small impact to the results.
+    The Summary of all schools also only had a small impact to the results.
 The ninth graders at Thomas High School represent a much smaller percentage of the nearly 40,000 students in the analysis so there NaN for testing scores had a minimal impact.

 - #### Changes to School Rank
     Without approximately 25% of the students receiving passing grades, the overall rank for Thomas High School dropped from 2nd to 8th.

  - #### Changes to School Type
     The Charter Schools in this analysis perform very well.
 There was a relatively small drop in testing performance for Charter Schools in the School Type results.
-This is largely because ninth graders at Thomas High School represent a small number of of all Charter School students among the 37,000+ students represented in the data.
+This is largely because ninth graders at Thomas High School represent a small number of of all Charter School students among the nearly 40,000 students represented in the data.